 First manufactured in steel, Ref.
 96, launched in 1932 did exactly that.
 The clarity and unfussiness of its naming also extended into the aesthetics of the watch.
 Featuring a round case, baton or numeral hour markers and small seconds sub-dial at 6.
 It did exactly what watches were designed for.
 Telling the time.
 It was (and the Calatrava collection still is) an excellent example of form follows function.
 Initially housing a JLC 12-ligne movement, it was in 1934 that Patek decided to feature its new in-house calibre, the 12’’120, within the Reference 96.
 The Calatrava was born.

 Ref.96 was in many respects a return to form, no longer would Patek adapt out-of-house watch movements.
-Instead they would design superb in-house movements from the ground-up for wristwatches.
+Instead, they would design superb in-house movements from the ground-up for wristwatches.
 The importance of the Calatrava Ref.96 cannot be understated.
 Not only did the Stern brothers save the business, they introduced a new watch with a new movement with the aesthetics of a new design language.
-The original Ref.96 with its Bauhaus inspired aesthetic and time only capabilities was designed to appeal to a wider audience.
+The original Ref.96 with its Bauhaus inspired aesthetic and time only capabilities were designed to appeal to a wider audience.
 The buzz throughout their workshops must have been palpable.
 From 1934 to 1939, the brand introduced 10 new calibres.
-Even by today’s standards with computer aided design, 10 calibres in 5 years is absolutely staggering.
+Even by today’s standards with computer-aided design, 10 calibres in 5 years is absolutely staggering.
 The momentum generated from the initial Calatrava saw it become one of the most enduring collections in the history of wristwatches and it would become Patek Philippe’s signature timepiece.
 A legend was born.

 The influence of the Reference 96 lives on in all current Calatrava watches.
-But perhaps the most direct link to the form follows design code of the original is Reference 5196.
+But perhaps the most direct link to the form follows the design code of the original is Reference 5196.
 Regarded by some as the true successor, the Ref.5196 was launched in 2004 and is available in yellow gold, rose gold, white gold and platinum (References: 5196J-001, 5196R-001, 5196G-001 and 5196P-001 respectively).
 The parallels are obvious with some slight upgrades.
 Housed within the contemporary sized 37 mm case is the beautifully decorated Calibre 215 PS movement with small seconds.
-It’s a fitting tribute to the original, and yet remains thoroughly modern.
+It’s a fitting tribute to the original and yet remains thoroughly modern.

 Subscribe to The Hour Glass